pumpkin990/Getting-and-Cleaning-Data-Project/CodeBook.md

 frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-# The data
+# Data

-The dataset includes the following files:
+The dataset shows the following files:

     'README.txt'